Classifying placebos and comparators for import and export

 The free on-line UK Trade Tariff is available for your use to look up classification codes.
 This offers easy access to tariff information by providing commodity code and duty rate listings together with a search engine to facilitate enquiries and allow self-service to commodity code information.

 You’ll need to send a separate email for each item you’re asking about.
-So HMRC can answer your query, make sure you include details about:
+So HM Revenue and Customs can answer your query, make sure you include details about:

 - what the product is

 - what it’s made of - if it’s made of more than one material, explain the breakdown of the materials